rakeshchary25119/sql-data-warehouse-project/README.md

 This project is licensed under the MIT License.
 You are free to use, modify, and share this project with proper attribution.

 🌟 About Me
+👋 Hi, I'm Rakesh Chary Bangaroj, a passionate Data Scientist and Machine Learning Engineer currently pursuing my Master of Science in Computer Science at the University of Houston.
+With a strong foundation in computer science and hands-on experience in both industry and research, I aim to solve complex problems using data-driven approaches and cutting-edge technologies.